 - Performance – IB-Matlab is optimized for performance, providing fast and responsive connectivity.
 While Matlab as a platform is not well-suited for HFT, IB-Matlab still enables placing multiple requests per second, and receiving dozens of streaming quotes or other IB messages per second.

-- Development – IB-Matlab was developed by an acknowledged Matlab expert, who wrote the textbook bible on Matlab-Java interfacing.
+- Development – IB-Matlab was developed by an acknowledged Matlab expert, who wrote the reference textbooks on Matlab-Java interfacing and Matlab performance.

 - Support – Custom development and ongoing support is available directly from the developer, with extremely fast response times.

-- Client base – IB-Matlab is actively used by hundreds of traders, ranging from individual traders, to hedge funds and banks.
+- Client base – IB-Matlab is actively used by many hundreds of traders worldwide, ranging from individual traders, to hedge funds and banks.